The Isle of Iona - a place of pilgrimage - for artists too.

 Anyone seeking inspiration for painting Iona will start with Peploe and Cadell, two of the four Scottish painters collectively called the Scottish colourists.

-They were influenced by the quality of light and the colour of sand and sea on the island.
+They were influenced by the quality of light and the colour of sand and sea around the island.
 And much else that lies above my head for sure.

 Anyway, reaching for Prussian blue, turquoise green and the umber number in the ‘earths’ range (ah, sienna), I have set off here to get a handle on those colours of sand, tide and rock that are especially associated with the island of Iona.